 AI in HR

 The buzz about Artificial Intelligence has been ramping up over the last few years, but in 2018 we’ll really see AI take center stage.
 AI is revolutionizing recruitment technology and, in turn, will completely transform HR.
 What used to be about speeding up processes will now be about making more intelligent decisions.
-Automation in HR technology allowed HR to streamline, but AI in HR technology moves beyond automation into machine learning, offering smart recommendations for your talent strategy.
+Automation in HR technology allows HR to streamline, but AI in HR technology moves beyond automation into machine learning, offering smart recommendations for your talent strategy.
 Where HR Technology used to be able to reduce administrative tasks and cut out certain steps for HR professionals, it now helps them make better and more intelligent decisions.

-Artificial Intelligence, above any other technology, has the opportunity to take the world of HR to new heights while also gaining long term benefits.
+Artificial Intelligence, above any other technology, has the opportunity to take the world of HR to new heights while also gaining long-term benefits.
 And HR pros are excited.
 65% of HR managers don’t see AI as a threat, and as more HR pros are informed on all that it can do, we expect to see that number rise.

 Areas in HR where AI will have a major impact: